Moving to a new country pushes you out of your comfort zone, there’s no denying it, and never more so in the food that you encounter on a daily basis.

 As Australia is a unique island continent, our influences come from all over the world, which you’ll find when you take your first trip to the supermarket.
 While you’ll recognise a lot of the everyday items that you see on the shelves, we’ve pulled together a list of some of the more ‘Aussie’ items that you might never have heard of, or ones that might make you take a second look.

-Sure you might have heard of Vegemite, but have you tried it?
+Sure, you might have heard of Vegemite, but have you tried it?
+While its mouth-puckering saltiness can be too much for some people, you can’t miss giving it a go.
 This yeast extract spread was originally created from leftover brewers’ yeast, and is a naturally high source of vitamin B—but despite this unappetising description it’s grown to be one of Australia’s most well-known national and international icons.
-While its mouth-puckering saltiness can be too much for some people, you can’t miss giving it a try.

 How to eat Vegemite

 Some might find it strange that we eat our national animal, but you can find kangaroo meat in both the butcher and pet food section of most grocery stores.
 You’ll even find products made of kangaroo skin in tourist shops, like the curious kangaroo scrotum coin purse.
 Yes, these exist.

 Lamingtons are one of the most popular Australian cakes.
 Large cubes of sponge cake coated in chocolate, then covered in coconut, you can find them in every supermarket, every bake sale, and at every office morning tea.
 Either in its pure form, or stuffed with jam and cream, lamingtons are a unique Australian must-try.